A Uniform Confidence Band for the Marginal Treatment Effect Function: Introduction

-This new approximation is more precise than the existing one based on the Gumbel approximation.
-It is well-known that the supremum of a Gaussian process follows the Gumbel distribution asymptotically \parencite{cramer67}; however, the Gumbel approximation is only accurate up to a logarithmic order.
-This limitation can lead to overly conservative statistical inferences.
-In contrast, our approximation is valid up to a polynomial order, which provides more accurate results.
-It also offers tighter confidence bands than those derived from the Gumbel approximation.
+This new approximation is more precise than the existing Gumbel-based approximation.
+It is well known that the supremum of a Gaussian process asymptotically follows the Gumbel distribution \parencite{cramer67}.
+This approximation is used for statistical inference based on kernel estimation on a nonparametric function by \textcite{bickel1973global, johnston1982probabilities, hardle1989asymptotic}.
+However, the Gumbel approximation is only accurate up to logarithmic order.
+In contrast, our approximation is valid up to polynomial order, yielding more accurate results.
+Moreover, it also offers tighter confidence bands than those derived from the Gumbel approximation.

 We examine finite sample properties of the proposed uniform confidence band through Monte Carlo simulations.
 The results demonstrate that our confidence bands cover the true function with probability similar to the prespecified confidence level.
 Moreover, the simulation results show the superiority over alternative methods.
-Pointwise confidence bands yield much lower coverage, indicating the inadequacy of using them to make inferences regarding the shape of the MTE function.
-We also find that while uniform confidence bands are wider than pointwise confidence bands, they are sufficiently informative.
+Pointwise confidence bands yield much lower coverage, indicating that they are inadequate for making inferences about the shape of the MTE function.
+We also find that, although uniform confidence bands are wider than pointwise confidence bands, they remain sufficiently informative.
 The critical value for a 95\% confidence band is 1.96 for the pointwise procedure.
-It is around 3 for our procedure.
+It is around 3.03 for our procedure in our simulation designs.
 The uniform confidence bands based on the Gumbel approximation are much broader and may not be informative.
-The 95\% critical value from the Gumbel approximation is around 4.
+The 95\% critical value from the Gumbel approximation is around 4.08.

-We demonstrate the application of our proposed procedure through an empirical study.
-Specifically, we examine the impact of university enrollment on future income \parencite{Card95}.
-While the estimated MTE function shows some fluctuations, it generally trends downward.
-Our confidence intervals do not contain a constant or monotonically increasing function, leading us to reject the null hypothesis that the MTE function is weakly increasing.
-Conversely, we cannot reject the null hypothesis that the MTE function is decreasing.
-Notably, while our uniform confidence band is wider than the pointwise confidence band, both bands arrive at the same conclusion regarding the shape of the MTE function.
-The band based on the Gumbel approximation is significantly wider and includes weakly increasing functions.
-These results suggest that while our method yields a broader confidence band, it still provides informative results.
+We illustrate the procedure by revisiting an empirical study by \textcite{dinkelman2011effects} about the rural electrification program, using the continuously distributed average land gradient as the instrument.
+The estimated MTE function displays a mild downward trend over much of the propensity-score range.